 Historical note and terminology

-Authors writing at the turn of the century described stereotypy as a central problem in schizophrenia.
+Authors writing at the beginning of the 20th century described stereotypy as a central problem in schizophrenia.
 "The tendency to stereotype produces the inclination to cling to one idea to which the patient then returns again and again," stated Bleuler about schizophrenia (16).
 This tendency causes, "derailment of . . . associational activity" leading to fixed answers to various questions as well as fixed patterns of motor activities (16).
-Motor stereotypy is still encountered in schizophrenia, more obviously late in the course (73), but early as well (29), and may occur in catatonia as well (97).
+Motor stereotypy is still encountered in schizophrenia, more obviously late in the course (73), but early as well (29), and may occur in catatonia as well (100).

 Art depicting the insane and depraved with bizarre facial expressions, abnormal postures, and peculiar gestures consistent with stereotypy predate modern medicine (61).

 Until the 1990s, the concept of stereotypic behaviors, both as a part of a pathologic mental syndrome and as a movement disorder, fell outside the usual purview of neurology and within the disciplines of psychiatry, developmental medicine, and psychology.
-As the border between neurology and psychiatry continues to blur, stereotypy has become a subject of concern for neurologists, psychiatrists, and pediatricians (62; 50; Baizabal-Carvallo and 52).
+As the border between neurology and psychiatry continues to blur, stereotypy has become a subject of concern for neurologists, psychiatrists, and pediatricians (62; 50; 08).
 With the recognition of dopamine agonist-induced compulsive behaviors in Parkinson disease, such as gambling, hypersexuality, “punding,” and, to a lesser extent, in restless legs syndrome, the underlying mechanisms of “forced” behaviors have attracted increasing scientific attention.